-Some inflammation creams and ointments provide outstanding relief from the awful pain and swelling associated with arthritis.
-Used in combination with some light, moderate exercise, they really do work spectacularly well.
+Some anti-inflammatory arthritis creams and ointments provide outstanding relief from the awful pain and swelling associated with arthritis.
+Used in combination with some light, moderate exercise, these treatments really do work amazingly well.

-There are so many creams and ointments out there claiming to give relief from arthritis pain and inflammation that it really is hard to know where to start.
-Many are bogus and don't do what the manufacturer claims (you’ve probably already tried a few) but there are some good ones that actually work.
+There are so many creams and ointments out there claiming to provide relief from the pain and inflammation of arthritis that it's difficult to know where to start.
+Many are bogus and don't do what the manufacturer claims (you’ve probably already tried a few yourself), but there are some good ones that actually work.
 Here's our top 4 in no particular order…

-Pawpaw Cream: When rubbed onto the skin, pawpaw fruit also increases the circulation to the joints.
-This is a potent anti-inflammatory home remedy that brings almost immediate relief.
-In fact, you can feel the heat from the increase in blood flow come into the joints within about ten minutes!
-Do your research first to find a reputable brand of paw paw cream that's specifically designed to treat arthritic symptoms.
+Pawpaw Cream: When rubbed on the skin, pawpaw also increases circulation to the joints.
+This is a potent anti-inflammatory remedy that gives quick relief.
+In fact, you can feel the heat come into the joints (from the increase in blood flow) in around ten minutes.
+Do your research to find a reputable brand of paw paw cream that's specifically designed to treat arthritic symptoms.

-Mineral Creams: Minerals and protein are extremely important for arthritis relief and cure (see our "home remedies for arthritis" articles #1 and #2).
-There are some very good creams on the market which contain specific minerals and proteins that significantly reduce joint and muscle pain\inflammation and help repair joint damage.
-When rubbed consistently on the affected area - get right into the joint or muscle and really do give amazing relief.
-One outstanding cream we recommend you try is called Penetrex.
-You can check it out here.
+Mineral Creams: Minerals and protein are extremely important for joint health and treating the symptoms of arthritis.
+There are some very good creams on the market that contain specific minerals and proteins that significantly reduce joint and muscle pain\inflammation and help repair joint damage.
+When rubbed consistently on the affected area, they get right into the joint or muscle and give excellent relief.
+One outstanding anti-inflammatory cream we recommend you look into is Penetrex.
+You can check it out here if you're interested.

-Combination Creams, Balms and Oils: You will find a lot of topical treatments that contain many, or even most of the natural foods, supplements and nutrients we have already listed for internal use.
-You will need to experiment and try them for yourself to see if they work externally.
+Combination Creams, Balms and Oils: You will find plenty of topical treatments that contain many, or even most of the natural foods, supplements and nutrients we have already listed for internal use.
+You will need to experiment and try these for yourself to see if they work externally (topically).

-The reason why is simple – the most effective way to cure arthritis (or any disease for that matter) is by internal methods, rather than external.
-External arthritis treatments and home remedies may give you temporary relief, but only internal remedies will give you lasting and permanent cures!
+The reason for this is simple – the most effective way to reverse arthritis (or any disease for that matter) is by internal methods, rather than external.
+External arthritis treatments may give you temporary relief, but only internal remedies will give you that lasting and permanent cure you're looking for!

-We would like to list more natural topical treatments for arthritis, but the truth is we just haven’t been able to find any that work well enough.
-If you have found one that works then good for you… stick with it.
-At the end of the day, natural creams and balms are still a better choice than the topical pharmaceutical products on the market.
+We would like to list more natural topical treatments for arthritis, but the truth is we just haven’t been able to find any that work all that well.
+If you have found one that works then good for you… be sure to stick with it.
+At the end of the day, natural creams and balms are still a better and healthier choice than the topical pharmaceutical products on the market.

-Dozens of studies have now been able to prove that exercises such as walking, cycling, aqua aerobics and weight training help tremendously with all forms of arthritis.
-These types of exercise promote strong circulation and attract fluid into the joints, which in turn reduces pain and swelling.
+Dozens of studies have been able to overwhelmingly prove that exercise, particularly walking, cycling, aqua aerobics and weight training, help tremendously with all forms of arthritis.
+These types of exercise regimes promote strong circulation and help attract fluid into the joints, which in turn helps to alleviate joint pain and swelling.

 Forty minutes to an hour a day is about all you need.

 Of course, the most important thing is to start off slowly and gradually build up.
-We would also advise waiting until you have been taking your food and supplements for at least 6-8 weeks before starting any exercise program.
-This will give your body (and joints) enough time to begin the repairing and regenerating process.
+We would also recommend waiting until you've been taking your food and supplements for at least 6-8 weeks before starting any exercise program.
+This will give your body (and joints) enough time to begin the repairing and regeneration process.